 Inactive Registrations or Renewals

-You will need to validate your entity information in SAM.gov when renewing your registration or changing your legal business name or address.
+You must validate your entity information in SAM.gov when renewing your registration or changing your legal business name or address.
 US Federal Contractor Registration (USFCR) can help you renew your registration and get your UEI issued.

 Delays have been seen during this transition.
 According to a recent update from the FSD, "Entity Validation Ticket Processing Delays Due to extremely high demand, entity legal business name and address validation tickets are taking longer than expected to process."